THAILAND – GENERAL INFORMATION

 TIPPING

 Gratuities are not included as a part of our service.
-However, we would like to reiterate that tipping is NOT mandatory and is entirely at your discretion, based on your level of satisfaction for the services that you have received.
+However, we would like to reiterate that tipping is NOT mandatory and is entirely at your discretion, based on your level of satisfaction with the services that you have received.
 Having said that, most service providers do expect gratuity.
-We are pleased to provide you with the suggested guideline, that you may use at your discretion.
+We are pleased to provide you with the suggested guidelines that you may use at your discretion.

 LAUNDRY